Compare two cars

 Verdict

 Peugeot appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Saxo offers significantly better overall protection, taking the lead here.
-It all continues in the same direction, with Citroen being considerably quicker, thus putting more smile on driver's face.
+It all continues in the same direction, with Citroen offering somewhat better performance, just enough to call it quicker.
 To make things even better, it consumps less fuel!
-All together, there's not much more to say, in this case I wouldn't even consider anything but Citroen.
+It's not difficult to say then that if I'd need to make a choice, it would definitely be the Citroen.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.